petr-novak-github/facerecognitionapp-BE/README.md

 # facerecognitionapp-BE
-Backend part of FaceRecognitionApp, based on tutorila form Andrei from ZtoM.
+Backend part of FaceRecognitionApp, based on tutorial form Andrei from ZtoM.